YilingLin0610/2023-Hai-River-Flood-Mapping/README.md

 ```
 ### 2.3 Results
 *  The mapped flood extent shapefiles for each day are availabel via https://disk.pku.edu.cn/link/AA07665B4F35C04846AB53BF0DDAD40A46
-*  The final maximum flood extent is stored in the `results/Maximum_flood_extent`.
+*  The final maximum flood extent is stored in the zipped folder `results/Maximum_flood_extent`.
 Note that polygons smaller than 2000 m² have been removed from this shapefile using a script `Delete_small_polygons.py`.
 ## 3. Flood depth estimation
 ### 3.1 Core code
 The flood depth estimation's core code is modified from https://github.com/csdms-contrib/fwdet/tree/master/qgis_port.
 Here we made some slight modifications and the modified version can be found in `Flood-depth-estimation/fwdet_21.py`